zapabob/ROCm/README.md

 For documentation prior to ROCm v4.5, you may continue to access https://rocmdocs.amd.com.

+# AMD  ROCm™ V5.1 Release

+AMD ROCm v5.1 is now released.
+The release documentation is available at https://docs.amd.com.

 # AMD ROCm™ v5.0.2 Release Notes

 ## Fixed Defects in This Release